cran/shorts/README.md

 ### Using corrections

-You have probably noticed that estimated MSS and TAU were a bit too high for splits data.
+You have probably noticed that estimated $MSS$ and $TAU$ were a bit too high for splits data.
 Biased estimates are due to differences in starting positions and *timing triggering methods* for certain measurement approaches (e.g. starting behind first timing gate, or allowing for body rocking).

-Here I will provide quick summary.
-Often, this bias in estimates is dealt with by using heuristic rule of thumb of adding time correction (`time_correction`) to split times (e.g. from 0.3-0.5sec; see more in Haugen *et al.*, 2012).
-To do this, just add time correction to time
+Here I will provide quick summary (see more in Jovanović M., 2023).
-split:
+Often, this bias in estimates is dealt with by using heuristic rule of thumb of adding time correction (`time_correction`) to split times (e.g. from 0.3-0.5 $sec$; see more in Haugen *et al.*, 2012).
+To do this, just add time correction to time split:

 ``` r
 kimberley_profile_fixed_TC <- shorts::model_timing_gates(